 Through technology, HireUp solves these problems for both the employer and youth by:

-- Working in tandem with service organizations, HireUp identifies talented youth between the ages of 16-29 who face barriers to employment but show the competencies and aptitudes to succeed.
+- Working in tandem with service organizations, HireUp identifies talented youth and adults between the ages of 16-29 who face barriers to employment but show the competencies and aptitudes to succeed

 Who can access the program?